klippa-app/go-pdfium/README.md

 Some newer API's by PDFium are marked as experimental.
 The WebAssembly build has support for all of them.

 We actively monitor PDFium API additions/changes/deletions and apply them in the code-base.

-When API methods become non-experimental, we will make them available in the default configuration.
+The WebAssembly build will always be the latest PDFium version that we added support for.

 ## `io.ReadSeeker` and `io.Writer`